 Why Stainless Steel?

 One thing that you may notice in a hotel kitchen is the abundance of stainless steel surfaces.
 Stainless steel work tables, appliances, storage units and other equipment is usually made of stainless steel because this material is easy to keep clean and disinfected.
-Because the food prepared in a hotel kitchen is served to a large number of guests, it is important that hotel kitchen health standards be perfect.

 Employee Hierarchy and Organization

 While the employees who work in a hotel kitchen are not permanent fixtures like stoves or refrigerators, the organization and efficiency of these individuals is just as important to the overall function of the hotel kitchen.
 All successful hotel kitchens use an employee hierarchical system, so that everyone knows precisely what their job is and to whom they report.
 In a large hotel kitchen, there may be one or two head chefs.
 These chefs have sous chefs directly beneath them who are responsible for creating the key elements on the menu.
 Below these sous chefs are pastry chefs, chef de partie and commis chefs who each have specific cooking, ordering or food prep tasks.
 Then there are the kitchen porters and stewards who are responsible for everything from chopping vegetables and meat; to fetching utensils and cooking supplies; to keeping the kitchen clean throughout the cooking process.

 If your hotel kitchen is not functioning smoothly, it may be a good idea to take a look at the hierarchy of your kitchen staff.
 When everyone knows who is in charge, tasks can be delegated and completed with greater efficiency.